 (1)One copy of each brief must be served on the superior court clerk for delivery to the trial judge.

-(2)One electronic copy of each brief must be served on the Supreme Court by sending the copy to the Supreme Court's electronic service address.
+(2)If a brief is not filed electronically under rules 8.70–8.79, one electronic copy of each brief must be submitted to the Court of Appeal.
 For purposes of this requirement, the term "brief" does not include a petition for rehearing or an answer thereto.

 (A)The copy must be a single computer file in text-searchable Portable Document Format (PDF), and it must exactly duplicate the appearance of the paper copy, including the order and pagination of all of the brief's components.
-By electronically serving the copy, the filer certifies that the copy complies with these requirements and that all reasonable steps have been taken to ensure that the copy does not contain computer code, including viruses, that might be harmful to the court's electronic filing system and to other users of that system.
+By electronically submitting the copy, the filer certifies that the copy complies with these requirements and that all reasonable steps have been taken to ensure that the copy does not contain computer code, including viruses, that might be harmful to the court's system for receipt of electronic copies or to other users of that system.

-(C)If it would cause undue hardship for the party filing the brief to serve an electronic copy of the brief on the Supreme Court, the party may instead serve four paper copies of the brief on the Supreme Court.
-If the Court of Appeal has ordered the brief sealed, the party serving the brief must place all four copies of the brief in a sealed envelope and attach a cover sheet that contains the information required by rule 8.204(b)(10) and labels the contents as "CONDITIONALLY UNDER SEAL."
+(C)If it would cause undue hardship for the party filing the brief to submit an electronic copy of the brief to the Court of Appeal, the party may instead serve four paper copies of the brief on the Supreme Court.
+If the brief discloses material contained in a sealed or conditionally sealed record, the party serving the brief must comply with rule 8.46(f) and attach a cover sheet that contains the information required by rule 8.204(b)(10).
 The Court of Appeal clerk must promptly notify the Supreme Court of any court order unsealing the brief.
-In the absence of such notice, the Supreme Court clerk must keep all copies of the brief under seal.
+In the absence of such notice, the Supreme Court clerk must keep all copies of the unredacted brief under seal.